famashines/dev-chatbot/README.md

 Here is the [link](https://www.cloudskillsboost.google/paths/118) of intro to AI learning path.

 Here is the [link](https://play.google.com/store/apps/details?id=com.Slack) of slack on google play store.

+Here is the [link](https://github.com/famashines/dev-setup) of invitation on github.